 If your vehicle has this feature, it allows you to select your preference for the automatic easy exit seat feature.
-See Memory Seat, Mirrors, and Pedals on page 2-10 for more information.
+See Memory Seat, Mirrors, and Pedals in Power Seat Adjustment on page 3-4 for more information.

 Press the customization button until EASY EXIT RECALL appears on the DIC display.
 Press the set/reset button once to access the settings for this feature.
 Then press the customization button to scroll through the following settings: